Black Friday Code: DIGEST35

 3. Curcumin

-In the clinic, many patients have noticed that taking 1–2 tablespoons of turmeric or 500–1,000 mg of supplemental curcumin daily improves their gut health.
+In the clinic, many clients have noticed that taking 1–2 tablespoons of turmeric or 500–1,000 mg of supplemental curcumin daily improves their gut health.

-Key Point: Curcumin is an anti-inflammatory, antioxidant compound that may benefit those with those with a range of gut issues.
+Key Point: Curcumin is an anti-inflammatory, antioxidant compound that may benefit those with a range of gut issues.

 4. Butyrate